algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 # Scope

 The scope of the project would be to create a software system that can assist in the blending process of Krug Champagne's new winery.
-The system should allow the Cellar Master and her team to input the desired formula for the champagne blend and then automatically calculate the optimal combinations of the wines in the various tanks to achieve the desired result.
+The system should allow the Cellar Master and her team to input the desired formula (they will input the quantity of wine, the number of tanks and their size) for the champagne blend and then automatically calculate the optimal combinations of the wines in the various tanks to achieve the desired result.
 The system should also ensure that the tanks are never left partially full to avoid oxidation and contamination of the wine.

 The system should be able to handle a large number of tanks and blends, and it should be designed to scale up or down as needed.

-In addition, the system should provide real-time feedback to the Cellar Master and her team as they adjust the blend, allowing them to see how changes in the proportions of different wines will affect the final result.
-The system should be user-friendly and intuitive, allowing the Cellar Master and her team to easily navigate and use its features.

 Overall, the scope of the project is to create a comprehensive software system that helps the cellar master during the blending process.

 # Requirements

-The software should be able to blend wine from 330 tanks of various sizes in the right proportions to produce the closest result to the input formula.
+The software should be able to blend wine in a defined number of tanks of various sizes in the right proportions to produce the closest result to the input formula.

+The software should be able to produce the final product in the minimum number of steps possible.

 The software should ensure that no tank is left partially full or partially empty due to the risk of oxidation.

 The software should be written in a language that is fast and efficient.

-The software should be able to produce the final product in the minimum number of steps possible.

-The software should be able to produce the closest result to the input formula.

 ## Functional requirements